lfai/foundation/blog-guidelines.md

 * Critical commentary or broad issues must be approached with sensitivity, professionalism, and tact in a way that is beneficial and positive for the community.
 * Your post must be your content, but can be published elsewhere with a right to republish.
 All content should have an author and be published [Creative Commons with Attribution](https://creativecommons.org/share-your-work/), so you’re welcome to re-publish on your own blog.

 Guest authors can add 1-2 sentences at the end of their blog with a link to an external site such as their website or a gated asset.

-Examples for best practices:
+Example best practices:

 * Share contact info of author - email, twitter, slack
 * Links to company websites
 * Links to project websites or Github
 * Advertise if they are hiring and who to contact if interested

 Note: This should not be a link to the LF AI website or form on the LF AI website.

-The LF AI PR team will review the statement, as we do for the content for the blog, to approve the content.
-If changes are needed, we will provide suggested changes.
+The LF AI PR team will review the statement, as is done for the blog content, to approve the author content.
+If changes are needed, the LF AI PR team will provide suggested edits.

 Blogs should be no longer than 1,000 words and no shorter than 300 words.
 Diagrams, code examples, or photos are strongly encouraged.